Dr Voyageur - Budget Travel Tips Home Page

 This, especially the portion between Banff and Mount Revelstoke national parks, is one of the most spectacular routes in the world—year round.

 During mid-Summer—especially westbound—the Banff (or Calgary) to Vancouver portion may be done as a one day trip.
-However, try to include an overnight stop along the way in Revelstoke, Kamloops, or a nearby city at any time of year.
+Nevertheless, try to include an overnight stop along the way in Revelstoke, Kamloops, or a nearby city at any time of year, so that you don't miss the scenery in the coastal ranges before Vancouver.

 As with all the Canadian Rockies routes, book accommodation well ahead of time to avoid hassles.
 You are not the only person planning to visit this beautiful area!